Abnormalies-SIH-Kiki/SIH-26181-Kiki-Health-Companion/src/Backend(AI Models)/README.md

 A wearable health-telemetry and edge-AI pipeline for ESP32 (QMI8658 IMU + MAX30102 PPG).

-Runs entirely on synthetic sensor data — no hardware needed to build, train, or test.
-The pipeline is sensor-agnostic by design, so this is a fully working concept today: swapping in real sensor reads is a two-function change in `main.cpp`, with nothing downstream to touch.

 **What it does:**
 - ❤️ Detects heart-rate and SpO₂ anomalies against a personal, per-activity baseline
 - 🚶 Classifies activity (Resting / Inactive / Walking / Running / Transition) via a Decision Tree